Joker666/cogman/example/simple/README.md

 ### Simple example
 ---

-Congman provide individual api and config method to make it easier to use.
+Cogman provides api and config method to make it easier to use.
 Just calling the api will launch client and server together.
 Here registering task handler & sending task can be done on fly.

 * [Config setup](#config)
 * [Start Background API](#start-background)